Egg donation: Results

 With egg donation, women who are past their reproductive years or menopause can still become pregnant.
 Adriana Iliescu held the record as the oldest woman to give birth using IVF and donated egg, when she gave birth in 2004 at the age of 66, a record passed in 2006.
 According to a 2002 study, egg donations had a 38% success rate in cases of women past their reproductive years.

+Egg donation process in European countries is more cost effective compared to the US, especially in Cyprus where the success rates are higher.

 Recipient and donor motivation

 Intended parent motivation

 Women may resort to egg donation because their ovaries may not be able to produce a substantial number of viable eggs.
 Women may experience premature ovarian failure and stop producing viable eggs during their reproductive years.
 Some women may be born without ovaries.
 Ovaries damaged by chemotherapy or radiotherapy may also no longer produce healthy eggs.
 Older women with diminished ovarian reserves or older women who are going through menopause could also become pregnant with egg donation.

 Women who produce healthy eggs may also elect to use a donor egg so they will not pass on genetic diseases.

+Two men who are in a homosexual relationship and wish to have a biological child may choose to fertilize a donor egg so as to have a child without a woman's involvement.